Paraithurainathar temple

-Paraithurainathar Temple is a Hindu temple in the town of Thirupparaithurai, Karur district of Tamil Nadu, India.
-The presiding deity Paraithurainathar is revered in Tevaram, written by Tamil saint poets known as the nayanmars and classified as Paadal Petra Sthalam.
+The Paraithurainathar Temple is a Hindu temple in the town of Thirupparaithurai, Karur district of Tamil Nadu, India.
+The presiding deity Paraithurainathar, a form of Shiva, is revered in the Tevaram, written by the Tamil saint-poets known as the Nayanmars.
+The temple is classified as a Paadal Petra Sthalam.
 The temple gives its name to the village of Thirupparaithurai.
-The temple is famed for the legend of Shiva teaching lesson to hermits.

 The temple is a part of the series of temples built by Cholas along the banks of river Kaveri.
 It has several inscriptions dating back to the Chola period.
 The temple has six daily rituals at various times from 6:00 a.m. to 8 p.m., and many yearly festivals on its calendar.
 The annual Brahmotsavam (prime festival) during Vaikasi (May–June) and Aippasi Thulastam are the major festivals of the temple.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

-As per Hindu legend, the hermits in Tharuka forest considered themselves to superior to all beings.
-They also felt they need not worship Shiva.
-The wives of the hermits considered themselves to be the chaste.
+According to regional legend, the sages of the Tharuka forest considered themselves to be superior to all beings.
+They also felt that they need not worship Shiva.
+The wives of the sages considered themselves to be the chastetest of all women.
 Shiva wanted to teach them a lesson.
-He appeared in the forest as Bhikshatana and all wives of the hermits were attracted towards him.
-Shiva also sent Vishnu as Mohni in Mohni alangaram and all the hermits were attracted towards her.
-Shiva and Vishnu appeared in their natural form and the hermits repented their mistakes.
-Since Shiva appeared in Tharuka forest, he came to be known as Paraithurainathar.
+He appeared in the forest in his form of Bhikshatana, causing all the wives of the sages to become attracted towards him.
+Vishnu appeared in his female form of Mohini, causing the sages to become attracted towards her.
+Shiva and Vishnu appeared in their original forms.
+The sages realised their folly and repented.
+Since Shiva had appeared in the Tharuka forest, he came to be known as Paraithurainathar.